bcastets-robotiq/grippers/docs/3-How it works.md

     [&]{ return gripper.getStatus().gripperStatus.objectDetection() != Robotiq::ObjectDetection::Moving; },
     10s);
 ```

+The predicate is a C++ lambda — an anonymous inline function. `[&]` captures
+`gripper` (and any other locals it uses) by reference, so the body reads
+live state each time it's polled, and it must return a `bool`: `true` once
+the condition is met.

 It returns `true` if the condition held before the timeout, `false`
 otherwise — the condition is checked at least once, so an already-true